-Raynaud’s syndrome is a medical condition that causes discoloration of the fingers and toes like that shown in the picture to the right.
-It is a ‘vasospastic’ disease meaning that it occurs when the muscles around the small blood vessels in the tips of the digits go into spasm.
+Raynaud’s syndrome is a medical condition that causes discolouration of the fingers and toes like that shown in the picture to the right.
+It is a ‘vasospastic’ disease.
+This means that it occurs when the muscles around the small blood vessels in the tips of the digits go into spasm.
 This squeezes all of the blood out of the area.
-The muscle spasm is probably caused by a problem with the sympathetic nervous system.
-These are the nerves responsible for doing things that you don’t have to consciously control such as sweating.
+The muscle spasm is probably caused by a problem with the sympathetic nervous system, which are the nerves responsible for doing things that you don’t have to consciously control such as sweating.
 Episodes are normally triggered by emotional stress or by changes in temperature such as putting hands into hot water, stepping onto cold floor tiles, etc. Technically the condition is called Raynaud’s phenomenon when the cause is unknown and Raynaud’s syndrome when it is caused secondary to another condition.

 The spasm of blood vessels deprives the skin and tissues of blood.
 This initially makes the skin go pale, cold and numb.
 When the oxygen that is held in the tissue is used up, the skin will change colour to blue.
 When the spasm finally passes, there is a flood of blood back into the digits and they will flush red before going back to normal.